 When it comes to the summer season, and you finally get to enjoy some chill time in your pool, one of the most important things is ensuring it’s clean and safe, of which swimming pool chlorine is a vital key to.

-One of the most integral parts of proper pool maintenance and hygiene is chlorine levels, and it’s important to have enough chlorine to ensure that your pool’s chemistry is just right for swimming.
+One of the most integral parts of proper pool maintenance and hygiene is chlorine levels, and it’s important to have enough chlorine and to know how to lower chlorine in a pool to ensure that your pool’s chemistry is just right for swimming.